knumskull/rhel-7-rescue-xfs-check/README.md

 # Disclaimer
 There is no warranty on success by using these scripts.
-You will use these scripts by tour own risk.
+You will use these scripts on your own risk.